 - Classroom Civility

 - Course Schedule Disclaimer

 - Contingency Plans in the Event of an Epidemic

 - Copyright Notice for Materials Accessible through this Website

-E. Instructor Office Hours & Discussion Sessions
+F. Instructor Office Hours & Discussion Sessions

-This work is licensed under a Creative Commons License.
+SIE 525 Information Systems Law by Harlan Onsrud is licensed under a Creative Commons Attribution 4.0 International License.